Can I get a divorce in England or Wales?

 A session cancelled at less than two working days notice, except in cases of genuine emergency, may be charged for at the rate of £82.50 plus VAT.

-Payment can be made by either cheque, credit or debit cards.
+Payment can be made by either by bank transfer, credit or debit card.

 Providing us with as much information as possible will help us process the referral quickly – thank you.

 “Came to Laceys Mediation after my previous solicitor wasn’t living up to expectations.
 Laceys Mediation was the best decision I ever made, Kenneth Clarke is some awesome mediator, he was so patient and his knowledge was very helpful.
 Thank you all for your support.”

 “I was very happy with the sensitive way the issues around my divorce was handled by Kenneth Clarke.
 I was also more than satisfied with the way my daughter, Nina, was spoken to and helped her voice to be heard in the decision making process.”